joelbarba/jb-notes-web/README.md

 You can duplicate the current line (where your cursor is currently located) with the shortcut `Ctrl + D`

 ### Line move
-You move the current line (where your cursor is currently located) up or down, reordering it into the text, with the shortcut `Ctrl + Shift + ` :arrow_up: | :arrow_down:
+You move the current line (where your cursor is currently located) up or down, reordering it into the text, with the shortcut `Ctrl + Shift + ⬆️ | ⬇️`

 ### Dark Mode
 You can toogle the color theme (light/dark) expanding the profile section (top-right corner).<br/>